 Customers are at the heart of everything that is done by the Bank.
 The strategy document, approved by the Board, clearly states that the Bank is 'committed to treating customers fairly'.
-Accordingly, the Bank has drawn out plans to address the issue of proper and appropriate customer communication on the matter of its strategic decision and have taken professional and legal help to ensure that it is within the threshold of its own stated policies and regulatory requirements.
+Accordingly, the Bank has drawn out plans to address the issue of proper and appropriate customer communication on the matter of its strategic decision to wind down its operations and have taken professional and legal help to ensure that it is within the threshold of its own stated policies and regulatory requirements.